U.N. rights body condemns Syria over violations

 "They are on the wrong side of history."

-The United States as well as nine Council members from the European Union (EU), including Britain and France, voted in favor of the text, which was also endorsed by Turkey.
+The United States as well as nine Council members from the European Union (EU), including Britain and France, voted in favour of the text, which was also endorsed by Turkey.

 EU High Representative Catherine Ashton said that the international community had sent "yet another unequivocal call" to Syrian authorities to halt abuses and address urgent needs.